Glycolysis: Phosphofructokinase

 Phosphofructokinase is an important control point in the glycolytic pathway, since it is one of the irreversible steps and has key allosteric effectors, AMP and fructose 2,6-bisphosphate (F2,6BP).

-Fructose 2,6-bisphosphate (F2,6BP) is a very potent activator of phosphofructokinase (PFK-1) that is synthesized when F6P is phosphorylated by a second phosphofructokinase (PFK2).
+F2,6BP is a very potent activator of phosphofructokinase (PFK-1) that is synthesized when F6P is phosphorylated by a second phosphofructokinase (PFK2).
 In the liver, when blood sugar is low and glucagon elevates cAMP, PFK2 is phosphorylated by protein kinase A. The phosphorylation inactivates PFK2, and another domain on this protein becomes active as fructose bisphosphatase-2, which converts F2,6BP back to F6P.
 Both glucagon and epinephrine cause high levels of cAMP in the liver.
-The result of lower levels of liver fructose-2,6-bisphosphate is a decrease in activity of phosphofructokinase and an increase in activity of fructose 1,6-bisphosphatase, so that gluconeogenesis (in essence, "glycolysis in reverse") is favored.
+The result of lower levels of liver F2,6BP is a decrease in activity of phosphofructokinase and an increase in activity of fructose 1,6-bisphosphatase, so that gluconeogenesis (in essence, "glycolysis in reverse") is favored.
 This is consistent with the role of the liver in such situations, since the response of the liver to these hormones is to release glucose to the blood.

 ATP competes with AMP for the allosteric effector site on the PFK enzyme.
 ATP concentrations in cells are much higher than those of AMP, typically 100-fold higher, but the concentration of ATP does not change more than about 10% under physiological conditions, whereas a 10% drop in ATP results in a 6-fold increase in AMP.
 Thus, the relevance of ATP as an allosteric effector is questionable.
 An increase in AMP is a consequence of a decrease in energy charge in the cell.

 Citrate inhibits phosphofructokinase when tested in vitro by enhancing the inhibitory effect of ATP.
 However, it is doubtful that this is a meaningful effect in vivo, because citrate in the cytosol is utilized mainly for conversion to acetyl-CoA for fatty acid and cholesterol synthesis.

 TIGAR, a p53 induced enzyme, is responsible for the regulation of phosphofructokinase and acts to protect against oxidative stress.
 TIGAR is a single enzyme with dual function that regulates F2,6BP.
 It can behave as a phosphatase (fructuose-2,6-bisphosphatase) which cleaves the phosphate at carbon-2 producing F6P.
 It can also behave as a kinase (PFK2) adding a phosphate onto carbon-2 of F6P which produces F2,6BP.
 In humans, the TIGAR protein is encoded by C12orf5 gene.
 The TIGAR enzyme will hinder the forward progression of glycolysis, by creating a build up of fructose-6-phosphate (F6P) which is isomerized into glucose-6-phosphate (G6P).
 The accumulation of G6P will shunt carbons into the pentose phosphate pathway.